battlecode/battlecode22/README.md

 🚩

 ## Note, Competitors
 This is the development repo!
+You most likely won't need anything in here; do not clone this.
-Do not clone this.
-Instead, follow the instructions [here](http://2021.battlecode.org/getting-started)
+Instead, follow the instructions [here](https://play.battlecode.org/getting-started) to get started.

 ## Repository Structure

-- `/backend`: Backend API in Django Rest Framework
-- `/frontend`: Frontend dashboard in React
 - `/engine`: Game engine in Java
 - `/specs`: Game specs in Markdown (and HTML generation)
 - `/schema`: Game serialization schema (basically, an encoding of all units and events in a game)